openownership/bods-dev-handbook/style_guide.md

 - not put or/and at the end of bullets
 - try to have one sentence per bullet

+### Statements
+When referencing statements:
+- capitalise when you're referring to the JSON object (e.g. the Person Statement can be used...)
+- don't capitalise when referring to statements in general (e.g. BODS allows publishers to provide statements)

 ### Restructured text files

 [restructuredText (.rst) files](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) are used to document BODS.